-Face to Face lessons will be taught through Teams, supplemented by Mymaths, Lexia reading.
-Work should be submitted via Satchel One or by direct email if required.
+Face to Face lessons will be taught through Teams, supplemented by MathsWatch and Lexia.
+Work should be submitted via Satchel: One, their TEAMS folders or by direct email, (pupils are to use their Hailey Hall school email) if required.

 If my child does not have digital or online access at home, how will you support them to access remote education?